harishkannan05/MetaCTF-Writeups/August/All About Flags (Reverse Engineering).md

 ```
 chmod +x all-about-flag
 ```
-Running the file, tell use to use the `--help` flag, which then tells us to run `--flag` to get the flag.
+Running the file, tells us to use the `--help` flag, which then tells us to run `--flag` to get the flag.

 <img width="488" height="86" alt="image" src="https://github.com/user-attachments/assets/075bad0d-d980-43e2-9537-113bd3ef8650" />